nobuyuki83/Physics-based_Animation_2021S/task11/README.md

 ## Problem 2

 Edit `main.cpp` to compute the 3x3 inertia tensor of a 3D mesh.
-Note that the mass is distributed only on the surface of the mesh (i.e., the shape is hollow inside the mesh).
+Note that **the mass is distributed only on the surface of the mesh** (i.e., the shape is hollow inside the mesh).
-The areal mass density of the surface is one.
+**The areal mass density of the surface is one**.
 The edit is probably only necessary around line #59 adding few lines of codes.

 The inertia tensor should computed for the **rotation around the origin of the coordinate**.